 Word has already got around far over the border, that the Saalach in the Salzburger Saalachtal isn't just a perfect adventure playground in good weather for extreme sportspeople but also offers really exciting days for the whole family.
 Whether rafting, canyoning, tubing or wild swimming, here you will definitely find your long yearned for adventure.
 Always on-hand are the guides from the Motion Centre and the Base Camp in Lofer, who make sure that not only fun but also water safety don't come up too short.
 But one thing is certainly true: why should a couple of raindrops hold us back when so much excitement in the sparkling water of the Saalach awaits.
 And you will certainly get a little wet in any case.

 A visit at the Kalchofengut

 Or find out something about the story of the Pinzgau instead?
 In this case the Regional Museum Kalchofengut in Unken is worth a visit.
 Every friday the museum opens it doors for a guided tour through the farmhouse, which was built in 1300 and the only Streckhof remaining in Middle Pinzgau which has been preserved in its original condition.
 Every room in the farmhouse is dedicated to a certain topic for example the Unken Room where local traditions and costume are described.
 Hearing so much interesting stories of the different topic rooms and exhibits it doesn't matter how the weather is outside.

-Whether you fancy a bit of wet, fresh air of the forest, or would rather look around inside the mountain, take a relaxing day in the therme, visit an old farmhouse or experience a big adventure in the „ White Water“ of the Saalach, even when the sun doesn't shine, the Salzburger Saalachtal is never boring.
+Whether you fancy a bit of wet, fresh air of the forest, or would rather look around inside the mountain, visit an old farmhouse or experience a big adventure in the „ White Water“ of the Saalach, even when the sun doesn't shine, the Salzburger Saalachtal is never boring.
 An old proverb hits the nail on the head here: there is no such thing as bad weather, only the wrong clothing.